If you’ve ever tried making a healthy dessert or hunted through health stores for a sugar substitute, you’ve probably stumbled upon dates.

 On the other hand, regular pitted dates, with their thicker skin, are much better for toppings and adding texture to healthy bakes, such as fruit and nut bars.
 They are also often used for making fresh date sugar.
 Tree of Life Organic Dates are my absolute favourites for snacking on the go and baking into breakfast bars.

-The process of growing and harvesting Medjool dates is a much more labour-intensive process than regular pitted dates.
-Arguably, this turns out a superior product which is richer and more luxurious tasting and, as a result, are an expensive product to buy often.
+The process of growing and harvesting Medjool dates is much more labour-intensive than regular pitted dates (they’re picked when ripe vs others which are ripened post-picking).
+Arguably, this turns out a superior product which is richer and more luxurious tasting, but it has a shorter shelf-life.
+As a result, Medjool dates are a more expensive product than regular dates.

 If you’re short on cash and need a quick healthy snack, I’d advise going straight for regular pitted dates.
 The health benefits are exactly the same, and you’ll save yourself a bundle.
 On the other hand, if you are desperate to make healthy energy balls, for instance, pitted dates simply won’t churn out the thick fudgy consistency that you need, meaning Medjools are a must in this instance.